catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

 Nginx ingress with TLS support
 ******************************

-In this example we will add TLS support to our previous example.
-The extra steps involve
+In this example we will add TLS support on top our previous example.
+The extra steps involve are:

 * The creation of a self signed SSL certificate.
 * Creating a Kubernetes secret to hold the certificate.